nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_08-DUCK_TYPING.md

     # Number 1: Duck typing check
     def add_animal_pythonic(self, animal):
         try:
-            if animal.swim_speed > -1:
+            if animal.walk_speed > -1:
                 self.animals.append(animal)
+                print(f"{animal} lives in {self.attraction_name}")
         except AttributeError as ex:
             print(f'{animal} doesn\'t like to be petted, so please do not put it in the {self.name} attraction.')

     # Number 2: Actual typing check
     def add_animal_type_check(self, animal):
-        if isinstance(animal, Swimming):
+        if isinstance(animal, Walking):
             self.animals.append(animal)
+            print(f"{animal} lives in {self.attraction_name}")
         else:
             print(f'{animal} doesn\'t like to be petted, so please do not try to put it in the {self.name} attraction.')
 ```

-Both methods stopped a goose from being added to a petting_zoo.
+Both methods stop an alligator from being added to a petting_zoo.
 One is more _Pythonic_ than the other, but both are effective.
 Our recommendation is to follow the guidance of the Python community and use _duck typing_, and exceptions to determine if an object can be used for any specific purpose.

 > ### Duck Typing
 >